queelius/algebraic.mle/README.md

 #> [1] 245.4328
 ```

-Since the AIC of the null model is greater than the AIC of the full
+By the AIC measure, since the full model has an AIC less than the null
-model, we conclude that the data is “more” compatible with the full
-model.

-So, even though the data appears to be compatible with the null
-hypothesis according to the LRT, the AIC suggests that the full model is
-better.
-We actually know the DGP and both models are reasonable
+model, we would choose the full model.
+We actually know the DGP and both
-approximations, but neither of course models the DGP exactly.
+models are reasonable approximations, but the full model is a closer
+approximation.

 “All models are wrong, but some are useful.” - George Box